rminelli/brastlewark-search/README.md

-# Web App to help to find all the gnomes inside Brastlewark City and see their profession and personal data
+# Web App to help to search data of all the gnomes inside Brastlewark City by name or professions
 ## Search Brastlewark

 [![prettier](https://img.shields.io/badge/styled%20with-prettier-ff69b4.svg)](https://github.com/prettier/prettier)